RIPE-NCC/ripe-database-documentation/docs/19.Database-Support/03-Database-Security.md

 ### The Default Maintainer

 If you are an LIR and you have received Internet Number Resources, several objects are created by the RIPE NCC in the RIPE Database to reflect this.
 These objects are managed by the RIPE NCC, but you have control over some of the attributes, such as setting the administrative and technical contact person.
 In order to allow you to make these changes, an additional maintainer will be present on the object, the so called "default" maintainer.
-You have to select this maintainer on the [Account Details](https://my.ripe.net/#/account-details) page and this will be reflected on all existing and new objects that have joint reponsibility: allocations for IP resources and the **organisation** object.
+You have to select this maintainer on the [Account Details](https://my.ripe.net/#/account-details) page and this will be reflected on all existing and new objects that have joint responsibility: allocations for IP resources and the **organisation** object.

 After selecting the default maintainer, you can change all of the attributes you could previously modify by using the Object Editors - such as technical, administrative and abuse contact details - Through the RIPE Database itself.
 You can use any update method you like, e.g. webupdates, syncupdates or email updates.